Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ### v2.3.1
 - Fixed some assets in the Demo Project's `Optional Assets` folder having been wrongfully been swapped with some assets that belong in the `Required Assets` folder.
+- Resorted the assets in the `Required Assets` folder into new folders so it more closely resembles the `Optional Assets` folder.
+- Added some new documentation to the plugin's code.
 - Disabled the broken `Keep Pressed Outside` property.
 It will be re-added once it has been fixed.
+- Cleaned up the plugin's code.

 ### v2.3.0
 - Fixed the button not going out of focus when moving the mouse cursor outside the button.